Dogs in religion: Mesopotamia

 In ancient Mesopotamia, from the Old Babylonian period until the Neo-Babylonian, dogs were the symbol of Ninisina, the goddess of healing and medicine, and her worshippers frequently dedicated small models of seated dogs to her.
 In the Neo-Assyrian and Neo-Babylonian periods, dogs were used as emblems of magical protection.

 There is a temple in Isin, Mesopotamia, named é-ur-gi7-ra which translates as "dog house".
 Enlilbani, a king from the Old Babylonian First Dynasty of Isin, commemorated the temple to the goddess Ninisina.
 Although there is a small amount of detail known about it, there is enough information to confirm that a dog cult did exist in this area.
 Usually, dogs were only associated with the Gula cult, but there is some information, like Enlilbani's commemoration, to suggest that dogs were also important to the cult of Ninisina, as Gula was another goddess who was closely associated to Ninisina.
 More than 30 dog burials, numerous dog sculptures, and dog drawings were discovered when the area around this Ninisina temple was excavated.
 In the Gula cult, the dog was used in oaths and was sometimes referred to as a divinity.
+Similar as the ancient Egypt's relationship of dogs in religion, in ancient Mesopotamia, the goddess Gula was symbolized by a dog, emphasizing the animal's role in healing and protection.
+The ancient Greeks also had their own canine deity, Hecate, associated with magic, crossroads, and the underworld.
+These early religious associations highlighted dogs' roles as protectors, guides, and guardians of the spiritual realm, emphasizing their perceived spiritual significance.
+Moreover, the study by Robert Rollinger and fellow scholars asserts that "it [dogs] became the emblem of the goddess of healing".
+Despite the fact that some associations believe dogs as beneficial to them, some thinks the opposite.
+A. R. George informs that "The divine addressee is eulogized with conventional epithets, asked to accept a food-offering, begged to show kindness to the field in which the exorcist is evidently standing, and encouraged to get rid of the Dogs of Ninkilim".
+Moreover, Robert Rollinger and his fellow scholars also noted that, "Sumerian and Akkadian texts often depict the dog in a very negative way, presenting it as a dangerous and unpredictable animal".
+Dogs were symbolized to be the cause of horror or disadvantage in nature.

 In Persian mythology, two four-eyed dogs guard the Chinvat Bridge.